Free Java Compilers, Assemblers, Native Code Compilers

 - Toba (Java to C Compiler)

+[Update: this compiler is no longer maintained, and it uses only the old JDK 1.1.]
 Toba translates Java applications to C source files, from which you can compile into native executables (binaries).
 The program is distributed in source code form, and has been tested on Linux, Irix 6.2 and Solaris 2.5.
-Note that this compiler is no longer being maintained, and uses only the old JDK 1.1.

 Free Java Assemblers